 I’m a strong believer in organization (duh!), and I believe it’s a power skill in any home business owners’ wheelhouse.

-Home business owners often balance multiple roles: business owner, wife/husband, mother/father, daughter/son, sister/brother, friend, volunteer, etc. Being organized improves efficiency and time management, both incredibly important when juggling multiple responsibilities and roles.
+Women entrepreneurs often balance multiple roles: business owner, wife, mother, daughter, sister, friend, volunteer, etc. Being organized improves efficiency and time management, both incredibly important when juggling multiple responsibilities and roles.

 I also love that Julie Morgenstern and I are on the same page, organizationally speaking:

 - The basis of Organizing from the Inside Out is to include your personal preferences in your organizing.
-You’ve probably never heard me say that here at Calyx and Corolla. #OnlyAlltheTime
+You’ve never heard me say that here at Calyx and Corolla. #onlyallthetime

 - She also talks about organizing with zones.
-Another thing I never talked about in this post: Supercharge Your Organization and Productivity with Office Zones! 😉
+I’ve mentioned zones here before, specifically in this post: Supercharge Your Organization and Productivity with Office Zones!

-Give this one a read, get organized in a way that works for you, and experience the benefits of improved efficiency and time management!
+Give this one a read, improve your organization in a way that works for you, and experience the benefits of improved efficiency and time management!

 #2 Eat That Frog! by Brian Tracy

 I read this one years ago, and it’s time for a reread.

-I’ve also found this to be true when I complete the most difficult task on my lists first thing, especially if it’s a task that I’ve been dreading.
+I’ve also found this to be true when I complete the most difficult task on my list first thing, especially if it’s a task that I’ve been dreading.